gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 replay protection.
 This arises as the key materials for epoch 2 and higher are shared between the DTLS chunk and the DTLS handshake parts.

-This issue is primiarily for implementations of SCTP implementation and thus the DTLS chunk implementation reside in kernel space, and the DTLS handshake resides in user space.
+This issue is primarily for implementations of SCTP implementation and thus the DTLS chunk implementation resides in kernel space, and the DTLS handshake resides in user space.
 For user space implementations where both DTLS handshake messages and SCTP message protection can directly call the same DTLS implementation instance the issue is avoided.

-The abstract API {{abstract-api}} include a proposal for how to handle this challenge by using an API function call to protect the plain text message, and another for decrypting and verifying the integrity.
+The abstract API {{abstract-api}} includes a proposal for how to handle this challenge by using an API function call to protect the plain text message, and another for decrypting and verifying the integrity.